bgrunes/WolfKillCounter/README.md

 Leaderboard Reset: Admins can reset the leaderboard without affecting the total kill count.

+Goal System: Players have personal kill goals that increase as they defeat more wolves, with notifications when goals are reached.
+The server also has a global kill goal, doubling each time it’s achieved.

 # Commands:
 */listWolfKills or /lwk: Displays the top 5 players with the highest wolf kill counts and the total number of wolves killed.